artefactual/archivematica/src/dashboard/frontend/README.md

 * Within modules, it's not necessary to worry about polluting the global object: variables are no longer being magically attached to `window`.
 This means IIFEs are unnecessary.
 * Make sure that all dependencies get imported in the places they're used, instead of relying on global `<script>` tags in the HTML page.

-Prefer using the ES2015 `import` syntax over the `require` function when writing code in the appraisal tab.
+Prefer using the ES2015 `import` syntax over the `require` function when writing code.

 Translations